§ Verifiable Public Registry v2 Specification

 This section is non-normative.

-A Verifiable Public Registry (VPR) is a public “registry of trust registries” service, which provides:
+A Verifiable Public Registry (VPR) is a “registry of registries”, a public service that provides foundational infrastructure for decentralized trust ecosystems.
+It offers:

 § Conformance